 Doorstep statement by NATO Secretary General Anders Fogh Rasmussen

-at the start of the NATO Foreign Affairs Ministers meetings
+at the start of the NATO Defence Ministers meeting

 With that, I am ready to take a couple of questions.